Campbell River Whale Watching Tours

 – 400m or 440yards away from Orca without a permit

-50North is recognized by Transport Canada and has authorization and permit for 2023 that allows the vessel to view non-Southern Resident killer whales (SRKW) at a minimum distance of 200m, as per the Marine Mammal Regulations.
+50North Adventures is approved by Transport Canada and has authorization and permit for 2025/2026 that allows the vessel to view non-Southern Resident killer whales (SRKW) at a minimum distance of 200m, as per the Marine Mammal Regulations.

 (Not including taxes)